pantheon-systems/documentation/source/content/guides/multidev/06-compare-environments.md

 You can compare your Multidev environments using the following methods:

-- Through the Multidev tab of the Site Dashboard
+- Through the Multidev tab in the Site Dashboard

-- From the site's root directory using your CLI
+- In the site's root directory using your CLI

 ### Local Comparison Through the Site Dashboard

-1. Navigate to the Site Dashboard > click **Multidev**.
+1. Navigate to the **Site Dashboard** > click **Multidev**.

 The Multidev Environments page provides a list of all existing environments for a site, along with a quick comparison between environments and the master branch of your Dev environment.